Kimi Räikkönen: Personal life

-Räikkönen met Finnish model and former Miss Scandinavia 2001, Jenni Dahlman, in 2002.
+Räikkönen met Finnish model and former Miss Scandinavia, Jenni Dahlman, in 2002.
 The couple married on 31 July 2004, living between Switzerland and Finland.
 They separated in February 2013, and divorced in 2014.
-Räikkönen became engaged to fitness and underwear model Minna-Mari "Minttu" Virtanen.
+Räikkönen then became engaged to model Minna-Mari "Minttu" Virtanen.
 On 28 January 2015, Virtanen gave birth to the couple's first child, a son.
 On 7 August 2016, Räikkönen married Virtanen in a ceremony in Siena, Italy.
 On 16 May 2017, Räikkönen became a father for the second time with the birth of his daughter.
 Räikkönen's third child, another daughter, was born in June 2023.
 In 2023, the family moved from Switzerland to Como, Italy.
+Former Ferrari employee Gino Rosato is known as a good friend of Räikkönen and the godfather of his son Robin.

 Räikkönen's hobbies include snowboarding and ice hockey.
 He has also competed in several different kinds of motorsport events.
 In March 2007, while his Formula One rivals were in Australia preparing for the season opener, Räikkönen competed in a snowmobile race in Finland under the pseudonym "James Hunt", referring to the 1976 world champion whose "playboy" lifestyle has been compared with Räikkönen's own.
 Räikkönen won the Enduro Sprint race by over 20 seconds with his Lynx.
 Later in the year, he and two friends entered a powerboat race in the Finnish harbour city of Hanko while wearing gorilla suits.
 Again, he raced under the name "James Hunt".
 They then won a prize for the best-dressed crew.